Efficient End-to-end Language Model Fine-tuning on Graphs: Experiment

-\textbf{Evaluation setting.} For LLMs, in order to ensure a fair comparison with the baselines across different datasets, we select the same LLMs as used in their respective studies.
-Specifically, we use BERT~\citep{devlin2018bert} as employed in GIANT and DeBERTa~\citep{he2020deberta} as used in GLEM.
-To evaluate the effectiveness of LLMs fine-tuning, we extract the CLS (classification) embedding from the last hidden states of fine-tuned LLMs as the text embeddings, following the setting in GLEM.
+\textbf{Evaluation setting.} For LMs, in order to ensure a fair comparison with the baselines across different datasets, we include the same LMs as used in their respective studies.
+Specifically, we employ BERT~\citep{devlin2018bert} as utilized in GIANT, DeBERTa~\citep{he2020deberta} as applied in GLEM, and one lightweight variant, DistilBERT~\citep{sanh2019distilbert}.
+Additionally, to further validate the effectiveness of our algorithm, we conduct additional experiments involving a larger LM, one of the most popular decoder-only models known as GPT-2.
+Results and detailed analysis can be found in Appendix \ref{GPT}.

+To evaluate the effectiveness of LMs fine-tuning, we extract the CLS (classification) embedding from the last hidden states of fine-tuned encoder-only LMs as the text embeddings, aligning with the configuration used in the baseline models.
 For downstream GNNs, we conduct performance comparisons on Cora and Pubmed using two classic GNNs, namely GCN~\citep{kipf2016semi} and GAT~\citep{velivckovic2017graph}.
-In the case of ogbn-arxiv dataset, we employ GCN and Rev-GAT~\citep{li2021training} following existing works~\citep{chen2023exploring}.
+In the case of ogbn-arxiv dataset, we employ GCN and Rev-GAT~\citep{li2021training}.
+For the ogbn-products dataset, we opt for GraphSage~\citep{hamilton2017inductive} and GAMLP~\citep{zhang2022graph} following existing works~\citep{chen2023exploring,zhao2022learning}.
 We perform all hyperparameter tuning following baselines.
+We also provide an ablation study on important hyperparameters in the Appendix \ref{hyperparameters}.